 Faculty Administrators Evaluation Committee (FAEC) creates the instruments used for including faculty in the evaluation process for the provost and academic deans, to oversee the administration of the faculty involvement in the evaluation process, and to report the results to the supervisor (President in the case of the Provost and Provost in the case of the Deans).
 Members of this committee are all tenured faculty, four undergraduate and two law, serving three-year terms.
 During their term on the Faculty Review Committee, members or alternates would be ineligible to serve on the FAEC.

-[This committee is dormant.
+[ This committee is dormant.
 No new appointments to this committee are being made.
 Faculty EC has been asked to consider eliminating this committee.
-Comments should be directed to Larry Peppers, Chair of Faculty EC.]
+Comments should be directed to Robert Straughan, Chair of Faculty EC. ]

 Faculty Executive Committee (FEC) acts ad interim for the University and Undergraduate Faculty when the faculty cannot meet; it receives student, faculty, and departmental petitions requesting exceptions to University regulations on matters not delegated to other University Committees; it originates recommendations to the university and undergraduate faculties relating to matters not delegated to other University committees; it receives a suggested one- and five-year undergraduate calendar from the Registration and Class Schedules Committee and recommends a calendar to the undergraduate faculty; it acts as the faculty's "committee on committees;" and it advises the President and Deans on matters not delegated to the Advisory Committee.
 The committee will be the point of contact between the undergraduate faculty and the Dean of Admissions about policy regarding undergraduate admissions and practices.
 The committee meets at 3:30 pm every Monday during the academic term.